Ifrane

-The modern town of Ifrane was established by the French administration in 1928 during the protectorate era for their administration due to its Alpine climate.
+The modern town of Ifrane was established by the French administration in 1929 during the protectorate era for their administration due to its Alpine climate.
 Ifrane was conceived as a "hill station" or colonial type of settlement.
 It is a resort town set high up in the mountains so that Europeans could find relief from the summer heat of the interior plains of Morocco.
-Ifrane, the house of Lake Dayet Iffer is also a popular altitude training destination.
+Ifrane, the house of Lake Dayet Iffer is also a popular altitude training destination, but other destinations like Lake Dayet-Aoua enjoy a picturesque and calm nature located 15 km north, which leads to a spring located about 3 km from the center of the city called Ain Vital ('Virgin Falls'; ar).

+It is also nicknamed by the locals "Little Switzerland" because of its severe cold and snow that covers the slopes of its mountains in autumn and winter and mild weather in spring and summer.
+It is also considered one of the cleanest cities in the world.

-The first permanent settlement of the area dates to the 16th century, when the Sharif Sîdî 'Abd al-Salâm established his community in the Tizguit Valley, seven km downstream from the present town.
-Ifrane is a colonial "hill station", and a "garden city".
+Ifrane is a former colonial "hill station" and a "garden city".
 It is also an "imperial city", a mountain resort, a provincial administrative center, and a college town.